 When a user tries to open the attachment, an error message is displayed that instructs the user to “Open document” with Microsoft Excel”.
 This, in reality, is a link to a website.

-For an informed user, the event such as this is enough to raise the alarm since Adobe Reader is used for reading a PDF file, and not an Excel file.
+For an informed user, an event such as this is enough to raise the alarm since Adobe Reader is used for reading a PDF file, and not an Excel file.

 Clicking the link opens your browser and lands you on a web page, where the Social Engineering attack continues with a message that the document is protected because it is confidential, and therefore you need to sign in with your email credentials.

-Once you enter the information and cybercriminal have access to your email, he can launch further phishing attacks against your contacts, or gain access to your online banking.
+Once you enter the information and a cybercriminal has access to your email, he can launch further phishing attacks against your contacts, or gain access to your online banking.

 Microsoft Edge browser through SmartScreen technology block these phishing pages from loading.
 So, users using Edge browser for web browsing need not worry.
 Also, recent versions of the popular browsers such as Mozilla Firefox and Google Chrome are equipped with requisite tools to avoid phishing instances.
 It is, therefore, advisable to always use the latest release of modern Internet Browsers.